Greg Selinger: Premier

 At the March 8, 2015 leadership election, Ashton was eliminated on the first ballot and Selinger prevailed on the second ballot with 50.93% of ballots cast, defeating Oswald by 33 votes.

 Selinger's popularity never recovered after his party raised the PST in 2013.
 By the time the writs were dropped for the 2016 provincial election, the NDP had been well behind the Tories in opinion polling for almost four years.
 The NDP was heavily defeated, falling to only 14 seats, its smallest seat count in three decades.

 After politics

 Selinger resigned as party leader following his government's defeat and returned to the backbench.
 Selinger announced on February 20, 2018, that he was resigning his seat in the legislature effective March 7, 2018.
-He continues to live in Winnipeg.
+He continues to reside in Winnipeg.